 A relevant BA degree and an interest in Shakespeare and in film.

-We will explore the meanings and possibilities of the comic mode through close analysis of Shakespeare’s comedies and ‘tragi-comedies’ in relation to classic American and British films from the period.
+We will explore the meanings and possibilities of the comic mode through close analysis of Shakespeare’s comedies and ‘tragi-comedies’ in relation to classic Hollywood films from the period, 1930-1960.
 We shall consider these works of art through formalist analysis, the techniques of close reading, and through their cultural and historical context.
 We will be alert to many issues, including gender, politics, and discourses of love and romance.

 This course will extend and deepen the power of students’ critical analysis through in-depth consideration of texts.